Table & Shelf Styling, What To Buy

 The Amazon Alternatives That Actually Work

-Here's my own dinner table at home.
+Here is my own dinner table at home.
 Not a penthouse.
 Not a mansion.
 A regular apartment in Brooklyn.

 The key is choosing pieces that disappear into the background.
 No busy patterns.
 No trendy colors.
 Just clean, classic shapes that let your food and your accents do the talking.

 A quick test I use: hold the plate up to the light.
 Quality porcelain has an even, translucent glow.
 Cheaper pieces look cloudy or uneven.
 It takes two seconds and tells you everything.
+If you want to understand the difference between materials, my bone china vs porcelain guide breaks it all down.

 Worth the investment:

 Quality flatware.
 You touch your fork and knife at every meal.
-The weight, the balance, the feel in your hand — it matters more than you think.
+The weight, the balance, the feel in your hand.
+It matters more than you think.
 Even a mid-range set will serve you infinitely better than dollar-store alternatives.

 Save your money on: